 Anatomy of the behavioural brain in amphibians

 In mammals, it is thought that brain regions organized as paired longitudinal columns in the preoptic area, hypothalamus and ventral brainstem exert control over the motor aspects of motivated behaviour, with distinct regions dedicated to ingestive/reproductive/defensive and exploratory/foraging behaviours.
 These regions receive diverse inputs, notably from many parts of the telencephalon.
 However, the complexity of connections is such that a synthesis is difficult.
-Amphibians possess simpler brains, but little is known about the functional organization of the behavioural pathways in these animals.
+Amphibians possess simpler brains, but little is known about the functional organization of behavioural pathways in these animals.
 Comparison of amphibian brains with the better known but highly complex mammalian brain could help elucidate the basic pathways and mechanisms organizing behaviour.
-Work in the Comparative Neurobiology Lab attempts to establish the anatomical and functional subdivisions of the brain regions involved in behavioural control in selected amphibian species.
+We attempt to establish the anatomical and functional brain subdivisions involved in behavioural control in selected amphibian species.

 Along with the lab of Dr. Kevin McCann, we have recently begun a collaborative research effort focused on the relationship between brain and sense organ morphology and ecology in teleost fishes.
 We hope to expand this project with additional collaborators to include investigations of physiological parameters and behaviour to get a better picture of what a fish needs to occupy its position in a food web.
 This research is part of an effort to explain the source of stability in food webs.